British insurer Aviva to shut $2 billion fund of hedge funds

-The U.S.-based Hedge Fund Investment Team of Aviva manages about $2 billion (1.27 billion pounds).
+The U.S.-based Hedge Fund Investment Team of Aviva manages about $2 billion.

 Aviva did not disclose the actual date of closure.